The Faculty and Administration Staff of The American Dance Institute

 Ballet, Modern, jazz, mommy & me & creative Dance

 Ainsleigh Orwin began dancing at the age of 5 at Village Dance Arts in Claremont, CA where she was trained in Royal Academy of Dance curriculum ballet, as well as modern, jazz, hip-hop, and tap.
 In 2017, Ainsleigh moved to Seattle to continue her education at the University of Washington.
-She currently holds a B.A. in Dance and B.S. in Biology (Physiology) from UW.
+She holds a B.A. in Dance and B.S. in Biology (Physiology) and is currently pursuing her Masters in Education at the UW.

 Read More